splunk/public-o11y-docs/sp-oncall/admin/sso/sp-sso-users.rst

 If you are receiving an error when trying to log into Splunk On-Call through SSO you may need to break the linkage between your Splunk On-Call username and password and your SSO provider.

-To break the linkage, ensure you are signed in to your IDP and then paste the following link into the address bar of your browser: https://portal.victorops.com/do-defederation .
+To break the linkage, ensure you are signed in to your IDP and then paste the following link into the address bar of your browser: :samp: `https://portal.victorops.com/do-defederation` .
 If the link between your Splunk On-Call credentials and your SSO provider is successfully broken, you will see the error, shown below.

 .. note:: You may have to paste the defederation link into your browser multiple times before the below error message will appear.